CloudyBlunt/worldguessr-legacy/README.md

 ![](123)

-Basically a slightly downgraded fork of the [original WorldGuessr](https://github.com/codergautam/worldguessr) I made for myself because I hate what worldguessr has become.
+Basically a slightly downgraded fork of the [original WorldGuessr](https://github.com/codergautam/worldguessr) I made for myself, because I hate what worldguessr has become.
 All online stuff is removed, only singleplayer and only selfhost 🙂

 The key differences there are;